Q obviously enjoyed the frosting.

 and deconstructed Spam musubi for little Q (he has a hard time eating stacked foods like sandwiches and musubi - eating via fork and spoon is much better).
 I also had to make two types of musubi - one entirely wrapped in nori, and the other sans nori (A doesn't like nori).
 This is the first time I made Spam musubi - I totally forgot I had a musubi mold that was included in a Costco pack of Spam I picked up over a year ago.

-website to see if they sell it online but it's nowhere to be found.
+I checked Spam's website to see if they sell it online but it's nowhere to be found.
 I did find a post about it on someone's blog though!
 Looks like I lucked out - plus this mold fits a Spam slice perfectly!

 No comments: